 Funding opportunities for applicants to doctoral programmes

-Information about other external funding opportunities (some of which are restricted to applicants of specific nationalities) is available here.
+Information about other internal and external funding opportunities (some of which are restricted to applicants of specific nationalities) can be accessed from the Faculty's Scholarships page.
+Follow the links to Postgraduate Scholarships and (if applicable) International Scholarships.